Erika Girardi Friendship With Kyle Richards: Lisa Vanderpump To Sabotage It?

 “We’re in Mykonos for my performance at the XLSIOR Festival, and I’m thrilled to have Kyle here with me.
 I’m happy that she and I were able to have dinner by the beach before the show madness began.
 I enjoy Kyle’s company, and I find her very easy to relate to.
 She’s both a mother and a business woman, and it’s nice to feel that mutual support,” Erika Girardi explains in her Bravo blog about her friendship with Richards.

 “To call Kyle an “enabler” seems like an unfair judgment considering Eden is just getting to know these sisters and does not know their entire history.
 We see Kim doing well, and I think we should take her at her word.
-We see Kyle doing her best to support her sister, and I think we should respect that,” Erika Girardi writes in her Bravo blog about how Eden is handling the Kyle Richards back in Beverly Hills.
+We see Kyle doing her best to support her sister, and I think we should respect that,” Erika Girardi writes in her Bravo blog about how Eden is handling the Kyle Richards issue back in Beverly Hills.

 What do you think of Erika Girardi’s comments about her co-star?
 Do you think Vanderpump could influence her co-star to drop Erika as a friend?